mojolicious/mojo.js/docs/Rendering.md

 ### Rendering Inline Templates

-Some engines such as `mt` allow templates to be passed inline.
+Some engines such as `tmpl` allow templates to be passed inline.

 ```js
 await ctx.render({inline: 'The result is <%= 1 + 1 %>.'});